 These guidelines and the decision as to the scope of the penalty is committed to the sound discretion of the school administration, giving due respect to the extent of past infractions, mitigating circumstances and the willfulness of the violation.
-Discipline infractions may be cumulative throughout levels (elementary level, middle school level, high school level).
+At their discretion, the administration retains the right to withhold or revoke the privilege to attend school dances, athletic events, recess or other unstructured time (examples include but are not limited to restricting passing periods, restricting before and or after school unstructured time, etc.) and/or co-curricular/extra curricular gatherings as an extension of their disciplinary intervention.
+Discipline infractions may be cumulative throughout levels (elementary level, middle school level).